databricks/mlops-stacks/README.md

  * ``release_branch``: Name of the release branch.
 The production jobs (model training, batch inference) defined in this repo pull ML code from this branch.
  * ``read_user_group``: Display name of the user group to give read permissions to the ML jobs, integration test job runs, and machine learning resources created for this project.
 A group with this name must exist in both the staging and prod workspaces.
 Defaults to "users", which grants read permission to all users in the staging/prod workspaces.
 You can specify a custom group name e.g. to restrict read permissions to members of the team working on the current ML project.
  * ``include_feature_store``: If selected, will provide [Databricks Feature Store](https://docs.databricks.com/machine-learning/feature-store/index.html) stack components including: project structure and sample feature Python modules, feature engineering notebooks, ML resource configs to provision and manage Feature Store jobs, and automated integration tests covering feature engineering and training.
-Note that the training code provided with this option will not be using MLflow recipes.

 See the generated ``README.md`` for next steps!